MITgcm/MITgcm/doc/phys_pkgs/obcs.rst

 Authors:
 Alistair Adcroft, Patrick Heimbach, Samar Katiwala, Martin Losch

 .. _ssub_pkg_obcs_intro:

 Introduction
 ++++++++++++

-The OBCS-package is fundamental to regional ocean modeling with the MITgcm, but there are so many details to be considered in regional ocean modeling that this package cannot accommodate all imaginable and possible options.
-Therefore, for a regional simulation with very particular details it is recommended to familiarize oneself not only with the compile- and runtime-options of this package, but also with the code itself.
+The OBCS-package (:filelink:`pkg/obcs`) is fundamental to regional ocean modeling with the MITgcm, but there are so many details to be considered in regional ocean modeling that this package cannot accommodate all imaginable and possible options.
+Therefore, for a regional simulation with very particular details it is recommended to familiarize oneself not only with the compile-time and run-time options of this package, but also with the code itself.
 In many cases it will be necessary to adapt the obcs-code (in particular :filelink:`S/R OBCS_CALC
 <pkg/obcs/obcs_calc.F>`) to the application in question; in these cases
-the obcs-package (together with the rbcs-package :numref:`sub_phys_pkg_rbcs`) is a very useful infrastructure for implementing special regional models.
+:filelink:`pkg/obcs` (together with the :filelink:`pkg/rbcs`, see
+:numref:`sub_phys_pkg_rbcs`) is a very useful infrastructure for implementing special regional models.